jorgesleonel/Hyperparameter-Tuning-in-Machine-Learning/README.md

 Common algorithms include:

--Grid Search
+* Grid Search
--Random Search
+* Random Search
--Bayesian Optimisation
+* Bayesian Optimisation

 # Grid Search
 Grid search is a traditional technique for implementing hyperparameters.
 It is somewhat about brute force all combinations.